zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-faq/index.md

 Firstly, we should point out that the information in the open source release has been misinterpreted as saying that we don't support local storage.
-Most Google Chrome OS devices use SSDs although we have a few that also use HDDs.
+Most Google ChromeOS devices use SSDs although we have a few that also use HDDs.
 The reasons to prefer SSD is performance and reliability.

-Chromium OS will indeed work with conventional HDDs, though the disk accesses are optimized for flash-based storage, like reduced read-ahead.
+ChromiumOS will indeed work with conventional HDDs, though the disk accesses are optimized for flash-based storage, like reduced read-ahead.

 ---

-## Chromium OS issues
+## ChromiumOS issues

 ### I can't log in